-Table 1 List of modules available online through ScotCHEM.
-Level 5 modules are advanced undergraduate classes and level 6 modules are delivered primarily for postgraduates.
+Tables List of modules available online through ScotCHEM.
+Level 4 and 5 modules are advanced undergraduate classes and level 6 modules are delivered primarily for postgraduates.
 Module descriptions and details are available in the module catalogue.
 The modules highlighted in yellow are provided by Schools of Chemical Engineering.

 Credits and Assessment

 Assessment and the award of credit are not automatic for these modules.
 Indeed, some of our members do not operate a credit system for postgraduates.
 If you wish to receive credit you should register your interest here before the module starts.
 The start dates are provided in the ScotCHEM Module Catalogue.
-We may be able to make arrangements, which fulfil your local credit requirements.
+We may be able to make arrangements which will fulfil your local credit requirements.

 We provide these modules to aid and encourage, your development as researchers.
 The point is not simply to amass credits.
 Rather we aim to broaden your view of science and equip you with the tools needed to do excellent research.
 If the award of credit is not important, you can “audit” the module.
 “Audit”, meaning to take part without undergoing an assessment or receiving credit.
 If you do not need credit, you can register for the modules here.
 Module content will become available on our Moodle shortly after the physical classes begin.

 Managing your workload

-If you have any questions, comments or suggestions then please contact email@example.com.
+If you have any questions, comments or suggestions then please contact us here.